cosmos/cosmos-sdk/docs/guide/basecoin-plugins.md

 plugin tool is going to be called.
 You must also register your plugin(s) with the basecoin app with `RegisterStartPlugin`.

-The light-client which is located in `cmd/countercli/main.go` allows for is where transaction and query commands are designated.
-Similarity this command can be mostly left alone besides replacing the application name and adding references to new plugin commands
+The light-client is located in `cmd/countercli/main.go` and allows for transaction and query commands.
+This file can also be left mostly alone besides replacing the application name and adding references to new plugin commands.

 Next is the custom commands in `cmd/countercli/commands/`.
-These files is where we extend the tool with any new commands and flags we need to send transactions or queries to our plugin.
+These files are where we extend the tool with any new commands and flags we need to send transactions or queries to our plugin.
 You define custom `tx` and `query` subcommands, which are registered in `main.go` (avoiding `init()`